swiftlang/swift/docs/StringManifesto.md

 substring is truly being stored long-term.

-To avoid the cost of copying substrings under "same type, copied storage", the optimizer could be enhanced to to reduce the impact of some of those copies.
+To avoid the cost of copying substrings under "same type, copied storage", the optimizer could be enhanced to reduce the impact of some of those copies.
 For example, this code could be optimized to pull the invariant substring out of the loop: